lmh0921/lmh0921.github.io/_pages/about.md

 - *2026.08*: &nbsp;🎉 Three papers are accepted by EMNLP 2026: **SAGA** and **Cascade-SC** to the Main Conference, and **EviRerank** to Findings.

+- *2026.08*: &nbsp;🎉 **Retrieval-Feedback Aligned Distillation for Deployable LLM Query Expansion** has been accepted as an Oral paper at NLPCC 2026.

 - *2026.05*: &nbsp;🎉🎉 1 paper is accepted by ACM Transactions on Information Systems (TOIS):

 Query Expansion in the Age of Pre-trained and Large Language Models: A Comprehensive Survey,